Fort Lauderdale Car Accident Lawyers

 - Broward County reported over 13,000 injuries in the first eight months of 2017.

-- 120 Broward County residents lost their lives in motor vehicle crashes in the same time period.
+- 120 Broward County residents lost their lives in motor vehicle wrecks in the same time period.

-Fort Lauderdale and Florida as a whole have unique considerations when it comes to motor vehicle crashes.
-For example, Florida experiences a disproportionate amount of elderly injury and motor vehicle crashes compared to the rest of the country, owing to our large retirement population.
-In fact, Florida regularly leads the nation in the number of senior citizen car accident deaths.
+Fort Lauderdale as a whole has unique considerations when it comes to motor vehicle crashes.
+For example, Fort Lauderdale experiences a disproportionate amount of elderly injury and motor vehicle crashes compared to the rest of the country, owing to our large retirement population.
+In fact, Florida regularly leads the nation in the number of senior citizen car wreck deaths.
 These drivers are especially vulnerable because of impaired vision, limited mobility, and slower reaction times.

 Fort Lauderdale Laws Surrounding Auto Accidents

 Florida law requires anyone registered to drive a vehicle in the state to carry certain minimum amounts of insurance coverage.
 When you or a loved one experience a car crash, you’ll look to your insurance company for help paying for medical bills, compensating for lost wages, and covering other applicable expenses.
-However, Florida is also a no-fault insurance state, which limits the available legal recourse for injured victims of motor vehicle crashes.
-Despite these laws, some in Florida don’t carry the insurance the law requires.
-Choosing the best Fort Lauderdale car accident lawyer can guarantee you will be compensated for your losses.
+Fort Lauderdale has no-fault insurance, which limits the available legal recourse for injured victims of motor vehicle crashes.
+Despite these laws, some in Fort Lauderdale don’t carry the insurance the law requires.
+Choosing the best Ft.
+Lauderdale auto accident lawyer can guarantee you will be compensated for your losses.

 How Does No-Fault Insurance Work?

-Unfortunately, this is only one issue with Florida’s no fault rules.
+Unfortunately, this is only one issue with Fort Lauderdale’s no fault rules.
 The other major issues concerns minimum amounts of coverage.
-In Florida, motorists must carry:
+In Fort Lauderdale, motorists must carry:

 - A minimum of $10,000 in Personal Injury Protection (PIP), and;